• Skip to main content

 • Easy - There are just a few simple steps to building the most swoon-worthy macaroons.

-• Versatile - These little sweets are perfect for snacking on the regular, for taking to parties, or adding to a cookie spread during the holiday season.
+• Versatile - These coconut cookies are perfect for snacking on the regular, for taking to parties, or adding to a cookie spread during the holiday season.

 • Customizable - With an addition or two, you can make these your own signature dessert.

-Golden brown coconut macaroons covered with melted chocolate.
+Golden brown coconut macaroons covered with melted chocolate laying on a baking sheet.

 What is the difference between macaroons and macarons?